rapyuta-robotics/rapyuta-io-docs/hugo/content/release-updates/2020/june.md

 #### Improvements
 * **Improved ROS communication**

-	ROS communication between device components, or between cloud components has been improved.
+	ROS communication between device components, and between cloud components has been improved.
 * **Gzip Compression for API responses**

 	API responses are compressed using gzip to enable faster responses.

-We have also done minor bug fixes to rapyuta io APIs.
+We have also done minor bug fixes to rapyuta.io APIs.